my-raa/creative-computing/README.md

-# Exploring the Accessibility of Software Design
+# The Accessibility of Software Design from the Hands of Few to Many